MichaelHenry32/YieldTokenHelpers/README.md

 ## Foundry

 This smart contract aims to wrap Fraxlend and allow for the easy usage of sfrxUSD Fraxlend asset pairs.
+To ensure ease-of-use and UI upgradeability, these contracts will expose the exact same IFraxlendPair interface, although it should be noted that permissioned methods are unlikely to work.

 TODO:
     * Wrap borrowAsset